 There will not be an increase in the number of certificates of titles.
-The boundary adjustment subdivision will contain three certificates of title and will result in three certificates of titles.
-Therefore, there is no increase.
+The boundary adjustment involves three certificates of title and the end result will not see an increase.

 (c) the area of each adjusted lot complies with the allowable minimum lot sizes specified for the relevant zone, as a controlled activity in all zones except for General Coastal or as a restricted discretionary activity in the General Coastal Zone (refer Table 13.7.2.1); except that where an existing lot size is already non-complying the degree of non-compliance shall not be increased as a result of the boundary adjustment; and